ChristopherA/intro-mac-command-line/part1-basics.md

 $
 ```

-That may seem dangerous, but the `rmdir` command doesn't allow you to delete folders that have contents.
+This command may seem dangerous, but the `rmdir` command has a failsafe that doesn't allow you to delete folders that have contents.
+First you must delete any contents.

 ```
 $ mkdir there